GeoscienceAustralia/stormwavecluster/R/nhpoisp/README.md

 **SEE ALSO**

-There is an R package on CRAN called nhpoisson which is also for fitting non-homogeneous poisson processes.
+There is an R package on CRAN called nhpoisson which is also for fitting non-homogeneous Poisson processes.
 It was released after the code here was developed, and seems to have different functionality to the current package (e.g. when I last looked it did not seem to treat the clustering that we required for the storm analysis, although that may have changed).
 It's interface is very different to that of the current package.
-Anyway it is certainly worth investigating if you are working on non-homogeneous poisson processes.
+Anyway it is certainly worth investigating if you are working on non-homogeneous Poisson processes.